64kramsystem/catacomb_ii-64k/README.md

 ## Project objective and tools

-It's not an objective of the project, to redesign the codebase in order to make it clean; such operation is a generic software engineering task that is not inherent in this type of project.
+Refactoring the codebase has not been considered in the scope of this project; although a necessary task in real-world porting projects, it's not the focus of this project.

 By contrast, some transformations are (considered) inherent, for example: